samogden/CST311online-assignments/setting_up_a_private_fork.md

 ### Step 1: Set up You own repository and mark it as private

 Start setting up a new repository via [this link](https://github.com/new).
-Give it a descriptive name, below I call mine `cst311-fall2022-assignments` and make sure to mark it as a "private" repository.
+Give it a descriptive name with the format of `cst311-[semester]-[teamname]` and make sure to mark it as a "private" repository.
+Below I use `cst311-fall2022-assignments` as my repo name, but you should change what you name yours.
 This ensures that the only people who can see it are those who you can add -- specifically your teammates.

 <img src="imgs/1-new-repository-page.png" height="600">

-After you fill in this information click "Create repository" and your respository will be created.
+After you fill in this information click "Create repository" and your repository will be created.
-Note, we want this to be an empty respository so we can add other files to it later.
+Note, we want this to be an empty repository so we can add other files to it later.

 ### Step 2: Clone your new repo to your local machine